shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - fix functional tests for single domain usage ([#1682](https://github.com/shopsys/shopsys/pull/1682))
     - if you do not plan use your project configured with single domain you may skip this
-    - add method following method into `tests/App/Functional/Model/Order/OrderTransportAndPaymentTest.php`, `tests/App/Functional/Model/Payment/IndependentPaymentVisibilityCalculationTest.php`, `tests/App/Functional/Model/Transport/IndependentTransportVisibilityCalculationTest.php`
+    - add following method into `tests/App/Functional/Model/Order/OrderTransportAndPaymentTest.php`, `tests/App/Functional/Model/Payment/IndependentPaymentVisibilityCalculationTest.php`, `tests/App/Functional/Model/Transport/IndependentTransportVisibilityCalculationTest.php`

         ```php
         /**